 The journal is published twice a year.
 The cost of the Journal is:

-The price is inclusive of GST and postage and handling.
+The prices are both inclusive of postage and handling and GST where applicable.
 Subscriptions can be organised by contacting the Law School Publications Officer below.

 Intending subscribers should contact: